inlets/inlets.dev/blog/_posts/2021-08-13-measure-and-monitor.md

 > The easiest way to add Prometheus metrics to inlets was to use the examples [from my own eBook](https://openfaas.gumroad.com/l/everyday-golang).

-The moment that you add Prometheus' HTTP handler, it automatically makes the count of Goroutines available, the amount of memory used and much more.

-Then it's over to you, to decide what you want to measure and monitor.
+The moment that you add the built-in Prometheus' HTTP handler, it automatically makes the count of Goroutines available, the amount of memory used and much more.
+Then it's over to you, to decide what you want to measure and monitor them by updating your code and adding various [counters, gauges and histograms](https://prometheus.io/docs/concepts/metric_types/).

+Prometheus has its own query language called PromQL which I'll use in some of the examples.
+You can [find out more about it here](https://prometheus.io/docs/prometheus/latest/querying/basics/)

+In the following section I'll recap the two "planes" of inlets, then I'll introduce the new metrics and explain each one and give you a sample that you can run in less than 15 minutes to see how it all works with your own tunnels.

 ### The control and data plane